ermoseley/phrike/to_do.md

 Add new basis functions
-    - Chebyshev + Filtering near discontinuities
+    - Legendre + Filtering near discontinuities
-Compare our Chebyshev/Legendre implementation to Dedalus.
+Compare our Legendre implementation to Dedalus.
 What aren't we getting right, if anything?
 Run a convection problem.
 Set pressure BCs for a stratified medium.
 RTI with legendre polynomials
 problems/problem_list